 - Now, raise the top lid of the main housing.
 This will unhide the interior side of the unit.

-- The positive terminal of the first battery should be installed facing the right side on the rear side of the main housing.
+- Install the positive terminal of the first battery in a way that it faces right on the rear side of the main housing.

 - Now, install the second battery with the positive terminal to the left.

-Once the battery is installed and connected, it is time to check whether the connectivity is proper or not.
+After you install and connect the battery, it is time to check whether the connectivity is proper or not.

-Checking the battery cable connectivity will help to load the maximum amount of working energy to the appliances of your house that are connected with the inverter.
+Check the battery cable connectivity without fail.
+It will help to load the maximum amount of working energy to the appliances of your house that are connected with the inverter.

-It is important that you check the cable connectivity of the battery and inverter with a low resistance wiring.
-This is because low resistance wiring sends high current to the destination in low voltage and there is a minimum ‘load’ on the inverter.
+You must check the cable connectivity of the battery and inverter with low resistance wiring.
+It is because low resistance wiring sends a high current to the destination in low voltage, and there is a minimum ‘load’ on the inverter.

-- Once this is done, reach the electricity board meter of your house and remove the power.
+- Once you do this, reach the electricity board meter of your house and disconnect the power.

 - Now, connect the cable with the inverter.
-You can read the manufacturer’s instructions to connect the electric cables.
+You can refer to the instructions in the user manual to connect the electric cables.
 Usually, electric cables run from a double pole switch circuit.
 Connect one end of the electric cable with this switch and the other end with the IEC connector.

 - Connect the cables from the load to the IEC connector and then to the rear panel output connector of the inverter.

-- Now connect the wiring harness from the inverter’s battery to the input connector at the rear panel.
+- Now, connect the wiring harness from the inverter battery to the input connector at the rear panel.

-- Once this is all connected properly, your final step is to power on the electricity board meter and the switch lightning circuit.
-This will switch on the inverter.
+- Once you finish all the connections properly, the final step is to turn on the electricity board meter and the switch lightning circuit.
+It will switch on the inverter.

 Below is the inverter connection diagram for your better understanding.
-This diagram will provide you with all the insights into how the inverter runs your TV and fan during offloading lights, T.V and a fan could be easily run by the inverter (highlighted by Red Color Wire).
+This diagram will provide you with all the insights into how the inverter runs your TV and fan during offloading lights (highlighted by Red Colour Wire).
 You can change the load as per your requirement by connecting it to the inverter.

-We can also see the Neutral (Black Wire) is common in all the load.
-This means you will not need any individual Neutral connection.
+We can also see the Neutral (Black Wire) is common in all the loads.
+It means you will not need any individual Neutral connection.

 Regardless of who installs the inverter at your home, you must be aware of the installation process.
 Furthermore, you must know about the safety precautions that you need to keep in your mind.
-For instance, always install your inverter in dry and cool places, keep it away from heat sources, mount it on a secure surface, etc. These are a few things you need to be careful of.
+For instance, you should always install your inverter in dry and cool places.
+Besides that, you must keep it away from heat sources, mount it on a secure surface, etc. These are a few things you need to be careful of.

-We have done our best to bring you the easiest guide on installing an inverter at your home without professional help.
-Make sure to review your manufacturer’s instructions while setting up this incredible machine.
-Good luck!
+I hope this ultimate guide provided you with all the insights on installing an inverter at your home without professional help.
+Make sure you refer to the instructions manual from the manufacturer while setting up this incredible machine.